-Make a list for your attorney dividing the property between community and separate
+Make a list for your attorney dividing the property between community and separate.

 These are not requests for information that you can do in one or two nights.
-My suggestion to clients is that we will get the responses to you as soon as we receive them, so you ought to begin working on them as quickly as possible.
+My suggestion to clients is that we get the responses to you as soon as we receive them, so you ought to begin working on them as quickly as possible.
 Ask questions of your attorney on things you don’t understand.
-If your attorney wants you to come into the office to answer questions in person please make arrangements to do so.
-If you can get a jump on the requests, begin to collect documents (financial especially) before your divorce even begins.
+If your attorney wants you to come into the office to answer questions in person, please make arrangements to do so.
+If you can get a jump on the requests, begin to collect documents (financial primarily) before your divorce even begins.
 You can save yourself and your attorney a great deal of time by doing so.

-Don’t let your property become used and abused during a divorce
+Don’t let your property become used and abused during a divorce.

 Likewise, make sure that your car receives regular oil changes and maintenance as well.
-Your vehicle is not liable to be turned over to your spouse but you do not want to come out of your divorce with a lawyer’s bill and a mechanic’s bill.
+Your vehicle is not liable to be turned over to your spouse, but you do not want to come out of your divorce with a lawyer’s bill and a mechanic’s bill.
 This is doubling down on costs that are not necessary if you are diligent about the upkeep of your property.

-Go online and obtain a credit report
+Go online and obtain a credit report.

 How not to handle property issues in your divorce- tomorrow’s blog post topic

-If you have any questions about today’s material that we covered please feel free to contact the Law Office of Bryan Fagan, PLLC to schedule a free of charge consultation with one of our licensed family law attorneys.
+If you have any questions about today’s material that we covered, please feel free to contact the Law Office of Bryan Fagan, PLLC, to schedule a free of charge consultation with one of our licensed family law attorneys.